Charu305/HopeAI-Car_price_prediction/README.md

-# 🚗 Used Car Price Prediction — HopeAI
+# 🚗 Used Car Price Prediction

 > **An end-to-end Machine Learning pipeline** that predicts the market price of used cars based on vehicle attributes — covering the complete data science lifecycle from raw data collection to model deployment.